 Now think about how much inventory forecasting can affect things!
 When you forecast correctly, you know exactly how much you should order and therefore how much money to set aside because there’s no point having money in your bank account that’s not earning any interest.
 You also avoid paying storage fees and can use that cash for other investments like marketing or opening new locations!

-Inventory forecasting isn’t just great, and it’s essential for any retail business that wants to stay competitive in the market.
+Inventory forecasting isn’t just great, and it’s essential for any retail business and any Shopify store that wants to stay competitive in the market.
 It will undoubtedly give you a head start in your journey towards optimal inventory management.

 If you’ve ever run out of stock and been unable to fulfill an order, you know the damage it can do.
 Accurate forecasting allows you to avoid precisely this type of scenario – protecting your business from costly mistakes.

-When retailers don't have the appropriate inventory level and their consumers can't buy what they want, this is known as a stockout or an out-of-stock situation.
+When Shopify stores and retailers don't have the appropriate inventory level and their consumers can't buy what they want, this is known as a stockout or an out-of-stock situation.
 Stockout is a significant problem as retailers miss out on sales and customers go elsewhere, affecting the retailer’s brand image.

 The primary role of inventory in any business is to ensure that there's always a supply of products or materials available to maintain and support sales.
 Without enough stock, companies can't meet customer demand, causes to lost sales opportunities and increased customer frustration when customers can't get hold of what they want when they want it.